 Interproximal reduction also goes by the name of ‘tooth stripping’ or ‘interdental reduction’.
 The treatment involves mechanical elimination of a small amount of enamel between two adjacent teeth.
-It is used to relieve crowding or reduce black triangles.
+It is used to relieve crowding or reduce black triangles and black teeth.

 In all cases, a dentist partially removes very small thickness of enamel, or the outer protective layer of the tooth.
 There are many benefits and perks of using this dental treatment to align the teeth and prevent overcrowding.